Gabriele Paolo Jewellery - Bespoke fine jewellery & Mokume-gane by Gabriele Gucci

 Precious metals, chosen with intention

-Every metal in a Wabi Mokume billet is chosen not only for its intrinsic quality, but for how it will behave in the fusion process — its colour, its hardness, and above all, the contrast it creates within the layers.
+Every metal in a Gabriele Paolo Jewellery billet is chosen not only for its intrinsic quality, but for how it will behave in the fusion process - its colour, its hardness, and above all, the contrast it creates within the layers.

 18ct Yellow Gold